-If, however, the court were to construe the close-out netting provisions of the ISDA Master Agreement as operating by way of contractual set-off rather than pursuant to the single agreement (or "flawed asset") approach described above, we also consider that the close-out netting provisions of the ISDA Master Agreement would be enforceable against a Co-operative or Community Benefit C/CB Society for the reasons set out in part III.3(3)(a) and (b) of the ISDA Netting Opinion in relation to an English Company.
+If, however, the court were to construe the close-out netting provisions of the ISDA Master Agreement as operating by way of contractual set-off rather than pursuant to the single agreement (or "flawed asset") approach described above, we also consider that the close-out netting provisions of the ISDA Master Agreement would be enforceable against a C/CB Society for the reasons set out in part III.3(3)(a) and (b) of the ISDA Netting Opinion in relation to an English Company.

-In addition to the arguments above, if the English Transfer Annex forms part of a financial collateral arrangement under the FCA Regulations as discussed in part II above, Rregulation 12 provides that a close-out netting provision shall, subject to paragraph (2) which will not apply on the assumptions we have made, take effect in accordance with its terms notwithstanding that the collateral-provider or collateral-taker under the arrangement is subject to winding-up proceedings or reorganisation measures.
+In addition to the arguments above, if the English Transfer Annex forms part of a financial collateral arrangement under the FCA Regulations as discussed in part II above, regulation 12 provides that a close-out netting provision shall, subject to paragraph (2), take effect in accordance with its terms notwithstanding that the collateral-provider or collateral-taker under the arrangement is subject to winding-up proceedings or reorganisation measures.

-If a Co-operative or Community Benefit C/CB Society were to enter into a company voluntary arrangement under the Insolvency Act 1986 or a scheme of arrangement under Part 26 of the Companies Act 2006, the close-out netting provisions of the ISDA Master Agreement would be enforceable against the Co-operative or Community Benefit C/CB Society on the same basis as the close-out netting provisions would be enforceable against an English Company, as set out in part III.3(3)(c) and (d) of the ISDA Netting Opinion.
+If a C/CB Society were to enter into a company voluntary arrangement under the Insolvency Act 1986 or a scheme of arrangement under Part 26 of the Companies Act 2006, the close-out netting provisions of the ISDA Master Agreement would be enforceable against the C/CB Society on the same basis as the close-out netting provisions would be enforceable against an English Company, as set out in part III.3(3)(c) and (d) of the ISDA Netting Opinion.

-Since the English Transfer Annex relies for its effectiveness on the inclusion of the Credit Support Balance within the scope of the close-out netting provisions in Section 6(e) of the ISDA Master Agreement, we are of the view that an English court would find the title transfer collateral arrangement effected by the English Transfer Annex is enforceable against a Cooperative or Community Benefit C/CB Society in the event of its winding up insolvency proceedings in respect of it in England.
+Since the English Transfer Annex relies for its effectiveness on the inclusion of the Credit Support Balance within the scope of the close-out netting provisions in Section 6(e) of the ISDA Master Agreement, we are of the view that an English court would find the title transfer collateral arrangement effected by the English Transfer Annex is enforceable against a C/CB Society in the event of insolvency proceedings in respect of it in England.